shivesh-anand/bitkart/client/README.md

 ### Notifications

 - **React Hot Toast:** A library for providing real-time toast notifications across the application, offering immediate feedback to users on various actions.

+### Error Tracking and Monitoring

+-   **Sentry:** Integrated for real-time error tracking and performance monitoring.
+Sentry helps capture and log errors, track performance issues, and gather insights to enhance application reliability and user experience.

 ## Installation and Setup